foxanna/flutter_theme_workshop/workshop/06_screens/instructions.md

 )
 ```

-And to apply such configuration to all `Scaffold` widgets, you have to modify `ColorScheme.background` property:
+And to apply such configuration to all `Scaffold` widgets, you have to modify `ColorScheme.background` property**:

 ```dart
 MaterialApp(